-Chapters 8-10 form a single unit, answering the question: "Is it acceptable to eat meat that has been sacrificed to an idol?"
-In this chapter, Paul uses the exodus as a warning to people not to sin.
-Then, he returns to discussing meat offered to idols, using the Lord's Supper as an example.
-(See: sin, sins, sinned, sinful, sinner, sinning)
+Chapters 8-10 together answer the question: "Is it acceptable to eat meat that has been sacrificed to an idol?"

+In this chapter, Paul uses the exodus to warn people not to sin.
+Then, he returns to discussing meat offered to idols.
+He uses the Lord's Supper as an example.
+(See: sin, sinful, sinner, sinning)